bkfan1/md-vzla-tg-bot/README.md

 # Monitor Dolar Venezuela Bot
 @md_vzla_bot is a Telegram bot to get the current prices of the dollar from various financial sources.
-Made with Python
+Created with Python (PyTelegramBotAPI, Requests, BeautifulSoup4).

 # How it works

-1. The fetch_data function inside scraper.py file scrapes the web site: https://monitordolarvenezuela.com/
+1. Bot is initialized by executing: python3 main.py.
+2. Each time the user sends a valid command, the bot replies with a message
-2. Each time the commands /precios or /precio are used, the bot sends a message with the fetched data in a readable format.
+    - If the command sent is /precios or /precio the bot will send scraped data from the website: https://monitordolarvenezuela.com/ formatted in a readable way.
 3. Steps 1 and 2 keeps repeating while the bot is on.